 Our staff has the tools and the knowledge to repair a flat or fix a minor mechanical problem.
 If you cannot complete the ride, we will arrange transportation for you and the bike back to the starting location.

 Our regularly scheduled tours are from 5-7 hours in length, including time to purchase lunch and stop for snacks.
 Our custom tours vary in length, averaging in length from 4- 7 hours.
 We have found that anything less than 3 hours is essentially too short to really experience part of the city without feeling rushed.

 Absolutely!
 You can request a ride based on the length and time you desire as well as the destination you have in mind.
 You can request a ride just for you, or with your family or your friends.
 We aim to please!

 Well, if you insist....

 In New York, professional tour guides are typically given gratuities for excellent service.
 It is not necessary, but if you feel that you received excellent service, a tip of anywhere between 10% - 25% is a great way to show it.

 If you'd like more information of the strange world of tipping in New York, about.com has a thorough guide here.

 Our guided tours are indeed a special and unique way to see the city.
 However, there are those who want to go it alone.
-We highly recommend Pedal Pusher Bike Shop on 2nd Avenue at 69th Street.
-They have a large inventory of well maintained bikes for city riding.
-Their location is great, being close to Central Park and the East River bike path.
-Their rental prices are among the lowest in the city.
-Call them at 212-288-5592 or check their website, www.PedalPusherBikeShop.com
+We also offer bike rentals at Unlimitedbiking.com.
+We have a large inventory of well maintained Cannondale bikes for city riding.
+Our 7 locations are great, being close to Central Park and the Brooklyn Bridge and Greenway bike path.
+Our rental prices are among the lowest in the city.
+Call them at 212-749-4444 or check our website, www.unlimitedbiking.com